 Maintain a Prudent and Conservative Capital Structure.
 We intend to continue to maintain a prudent capital structure.
 We believe that the strength of our balance sheet and credit profile will enable us to optimize terms with lessors and vendors and, when preferred by our major airline partners, allow us to procure and finance aircraft on competitive terms.
-We completed our initial public offering ("IPO") in August 2018.
-We intend to use a portion of the IPO proceeds to purchase some of our leased aircraft.
-The purchase of these leased aircraft will allow us to lower our operating costs and avoid lease-related use restrictions and return conditions.
-We also intend to use a portion of the IPO proceeds to repay certain higher interest debt and refinance the balance at a reduced interest rate.

 Minimize Tail Risk.
 We have structured our aircraft leases and financing arrangements to minimize or eliminate, as much as possible, so-called "tail risk," which is the amount of aircraft-related lease obligations or projected negative equity existing beyond the term of that aircraft's corresponding capacity purchase agreement.
-As of September 30, 2018, we had 18 aircraft with leases extending past the term of their corresponding capacity purchase agreements with an aggregate exposure of less than \$33.0 million and no financing arrangements with projected negative equity.
+As of September 30, 2019, we had 17 aircraft with leases extending past the term of their corresponding capacity purchase agreements with an aggregate exposure of approximately \$32.2 million and no financing arrangements with projected negative equity.
 We intend to continue to align the terms of our aircraft leases and financing agreements with the terms of our capacity purchase agreements in order to maintain low "tail risk."